Frequent Student Questions

 Mobile phones and internet: Most mobile phone operators have an agreement with Irish networks so please check with your operator before arrival.
 For students here on a longer stay we recommend that you purchase a sim card or a ready to go phone which is a lot more cost effective.

-Internet access and WIFI is available for students to use.
+WIFI is available for students to use.

 Do I need an electrical adaptor?